Written By:

 I invite you to, therefore, free your understanding of Karma from all distorted contexts of existence and to look at it for what it truly is: a sign that points you back to where you came from and who you truly are, not just in the world, but beyond it.

-The Truth, the path, and the knowledge that allows you to see all that Yoga was structured for you to see are within you if you simply clear out everything that gets in the way, including the cloud of your ego’s and humanity’s Karma (and your understanding of it) that creates distance between you and the Source of all Creation.
+The Truth, the path, and the knowledge that allows you to see all that Yoga was structured for you to see are within you if you simply clear out everything that gets in the way, including the cloud of your ego’s and humanity’s Karma (and your understanding of it) that creates psycho-social-perceptive (and other levels of) experiential distance between you and the Source of all Creation.

-If you choose to listen to another’s, or even my, interpretation of this Truth, be sure that you always question, neutrally observe, and verify these perspectives against your own knowledge obtained from walking your own inwardly focused path that draws knowledge from a pure and connected state of consciousness that sees beyond your ego-mind.
+If you choose to listen to another’s, or even my, explanation of this Truth, be sure that you always question, neutrally observe, and verify these perspectives against your own knowledge obtained from walking your own inwardly focused path that draws knowledge from a pure and connected state of consciousness that sees beyond your ego-mind distortions.

 When looking through the texts and teaching of the past, or present, always aim to see where there is a commonality in only the neutral, unchanging, aspects of Truth presented that you can test and verify for yourself, and categorize every other distraction/distortion that you may encounter into the context of the author’s history and personal self-expression…making sure to also do the same thing for this article.